Corvette C3 Emission Systems

 The air injection system works by introducing fresh air into the exhaust system at all engine speeds, but bypasses air briefly during deceleration and at high speeds, preventing backfiring through the exhaust.
 The additional air reacts with unburned hydrocarbons and carbon monoxide present in the exhaust gases, converting them into carbon dioxide and water vapor, which are much less harmful to the environment.

-Corvette C3 EGR
+Corvette C3 AIR system

 Air Injection Reactor (AIR)